abstractguy/jetson-containers/INSTALL_DOCKER.md

 # Overview of UArmForROS
 This repository is currently worked towards bootstrapping UArmForROS.
-This install is currently being tested on Ubuntu 16.04 LTS (on a x86_64 computer) while I'm making the uARM work.
-Then, I will be porting to Docker for portability on other Ubuntu versions.
-This will allow me to target a Jetson Nano while removing dependencies.
+This install is currently being emulated on a x86_64 computer in Docker.
+The Docker container simulates an ARM64v8 architecture running Ubuntu 16.04 LTS.
+I still have to test it in simulation and with the real uARM.
+It should port on a Jetson Nano seemlessly.
+Then, I will be defining the OpenAI Gym environment.
 This project is in an early development stage.

 ## Prerequisites
 - Ubuntu 16.04 LTS, 18.04 LTS or 20.04 LTS